VigTheCoder/banking-app/README.md

 ### Screenshots
 Database Screenshot
-Below is a screenshot showing the database structure and contents for the banking_db:
+Below is a screenshot showing the database structure and contents for the banking_app:

 Postman CRUD Operations
 - Create Account